popphp/docs/getting_started/services.rst

 Valid callable service strings are as follows:

 1. 'SomeClass'
-   Creates a new instance of 'SomeClass' and returns it.
 2. 'SomeClass->foo'
-   Creates a new instance of 'SomeClass', calls the method 'foo' and returns the value from it.
 3. 'SomeClass::bar'

-   Calls the static method 'bar' and returns the value from it.
+The first callable string example creates a new instance of 'SomeClass' and returns it.
+The second callable string example creates a new instance of 'SomeClass', calls the method 'foo' and returns the value from it.
+The third callable string example calls the static method 'bar' and returns the value from it.

 .. code-block:: php